RinatRezyapov/Vault-13/README.md

 # Fallout 2 in JavaScript and Canvas

-> There are 2 version of the game in this repo:
+> There are 2 versions of the game in this repo:

 > First one is built with React [(commit)](https://github.com/RinatRezyapov/Vault-13/commit/3cdad138492932fc042d4408a6185c80f4dcc9f4)